mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 To specify mapping, in the `values.yaml` file, under `matlabProductionServerSettings`, set values for the variables under `autoDeploy`.

-- To specify a location on the network file system for storing deployable archives, under `autoDeploy`, set `volumeType` to `"nfs"` and specify values for the `server` and `path` variables.
+To specify the storage location for storing deployable archives, under `autoDeploy`, set `volumeType` to one of the following:

+* `"nfs"` &mdash; Store archives to a location on the network file system.
+Specify values for the `server` and `path` variables.
+* `"pvc"` &mdash; Store archives to a persistent volume by using a Persistent Volume Claim.
+Specify a value for the `claimName` variable.
+To use this option, you must have an existing Persistent Volume Claim that is already bound to its underlying storage volume.
-- To specify Azure™ file share as the storage location for deployable archives, under `autoDeploy`, set `volumeType` to `"azurefileshare"` and specify values for `shareName` and `secretName` variables.
-This assumes that you already created the file share and created a Kubernetes secret to access the file share.
-For more information about using an Azure file share, see [Create and use a volume with Azure Files in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/azure-csi-files-storage-provision) in the Azure documentation.
+* `"azurefileshare"`  &mdash; Store archives to a file share using Azure™ Files.
+Specify values for `shareName` and `secretName` variables.
+To use this option, you must have an existing file share and Kubernetes secret used to access the file share.
+For details about Azure file shares, see [Create and use a volume with Azure Files in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/azure-csi-files-storage-provision) in the Azure documentation.

 The default value for `volumeType` is `"empty"`.
-However, to access deployable archives, you must set it to either `"nfs"` or `"azurefileshare"`.
+However, to access deployable archives, you must set `volumeType` to one of the previously described options.

 ### Install Helm Chart
 The Helm chart for MATLAB Production Server is located in the repository in `/releases/<release>/matlab-prodserver`.
 To install the Helm chart for the MATLAB Production Server release that you want to deploy, use the [helm install](https://helm.sh/docs/helm/helm_install/) command.
 Install the chart in a separate Kubernetes namespace.
 For more information about Kubernetes namespaces, see [Share a Cluster with Namespaces](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/) in the Kubernetes documentation.